o3de/o3de.org/content/docs/release-notes/archive/2107-1-release-notes.md

   * [AWS Core Gem](/docs/user-guide/gems/reference/aws/aws-core/): The AWS Core Gem provides basic shared AWS functionality such as AWS SDK initialization and client configuration.

   * [AWS Metrics Gem](/docs/user-guide/gems/reference/aws/aws-metrics/): The AWS Metrics Gem provides a solution for AWS metrics submission and analytics.

+## Known Issues

+* [The current list of Known Issues](https://github.com/o3de/o3de/issues/1736).
+Help the community out and grab one&mdash;--or a few!
+Or just comment on them and provide us with your thoughts.